A Better Way to Enhance Data Security

 Verkada eliminates local servers and network video recorders (NVRs).
-Each camera stores video footage on industrial-grade, solid-state storage.
+Each camera stores video footage on industrial-grade, onboard storage.
 This footage is encrypted at rest via public key infrastructure (PKI), which prevents unauthorized access — even in the unlikely event that the camera itself falls into the wrong hands.
 For added redundancy, on-camera footage may optionally be backed up in encrypted cloud storage.
 Eliminating the NVR not only reduces the overall complexity and cost of ownership of the system, it also removes the single point of failure common to traditional systems.

 HTTPS/SSL encryption comes enabled by default, meaning no additional configuration is required to protect video data when it’s in transit.
 And because each Verkada camera only communicates via outbound protocols and is automatically self-firewalled when it first connects to the network, our systems avoid the vulnerabilities associated with open ports.

 When it comes to controlling access, Verkada makes it easy to manage access permissions across your organization.
 Quickly grant, edit or revoke access rights for any user — right from Verkada’s cloud software.
 You can also easily control accessibility by user, site and organization.
 Provision access for a set period of time with time-restricted access.
 For added protection against unauthorized user access,SSO/SAML and two-factor authentication are offered as standard options.

 Finally, software updates and upgrades occur automatically, with security patches being rolled out in as little as 24 hours.
 This ensures the system is always running the latest software version.

 No NVR or DVR

 Regular, automated software updates